SMS G12: Design and construction

 In the first decade of the 20th century, the Imperial German Navy had generally ordered twelve large torpedo boats (Große Torpedoboote) as part of each year's construction programme, with a gradual evolution of design in each year's orders, with speed, range and seaworthiness improving year-on-year.
 These changes resulted in the ships becoming larger, and concerns grew that the torpedo boats were becoming too big to manoeuvre in and out of the battle fleet.
 For the 1911 fiscal year's orders, it was decided to revert to a smaller design, with the numbering system for torpedo boats restarting as a consequence.
 As was normal practice, that year's order was split between two shipyards, with six (V1–V6) to be built by AG Vulcan and six (G7–G12) by Germaniawerft, with detailed design differing between the two shipyards.

 Germaniawerft's design was 71.5 m long overall and 71.0 m between perpendiculars, with a beam of 7.56 m and a draught of 3.09 m.
 Displacement was 573 t design and 719 t full load.

 Three coal-fired and one oil-fired water-tube boiler fed steam at a pressure of 18 atm to two sets of direct-drive steam turbines.
 The ship's machinery was rated at 16000 PS giving a design speed of 32 kn.
 110 tons of coal and 80 tons of oil fuel were carried, giving an endurance of 1150 nmi at 17 kn.

-The ship was armed with two 8.8 cm SK L/30 naval guns, (replaced by 8.8 cm SK L/45 naval guns in 1916), one on the forecastle and one aft.
+The ship was armed with two 8.8 cm SK L/30 naval guns, one on the forecastle and one aft.
 Four single 50 cm (19.7 in) torpedo tubes were fitted, with two on the ship's beam in the gap between the forecastle and the ship's bridge which were capable of firing straight ahead, and two on the ship's centreline aft of the funnels.
 18 mines could be carried.
 The ship had a crew of 74 officers and men.

 G12 was laid down at Germaniawerft's Kiel shipyard as yard number 175, was launched on 15 July 1912 and completed on 17 October 1912.